Gianni Minà: Biography

 From 1996 to 1998 he produced the television program Storie (Stories), which featured such individuals as the Dalai Lama, Luis Sepúlveda, Martin Scorsese, Naomi Campbell, John F. Kennedy, and Pietro Ingrao.
 Two books were later published based on this program.
 In 2001 Minà produced Maradona: non sarò mai un uomo comune (Maradona: I Will Never Be an Ordinary Man), a 70-minute confessional report with Diego Maradona at the end of the most painful year in the life of the former soccer player.

 In 2004 Minà embarked on an eleven-year-long project based on the diaries of Ernesto Che Guevara and his friend, Alberto Granado, when they crossed Latin America by motorcycle in 1952.
 Guevara and Granado's journey began in Argentina and continued on through southern Chile, the Atacama Desert, the mines in Chuquicamata, the Peruvian Amazonia, Colombia and Venezuela.
 After collaborating on the film based on this adventure story (The Motorcycle Diaries), directed by Walter Salles and produced by Robert Redford and Michael Nozik), Minà produced the film In viaggio con il Che (Travels with Che) about the life of 80-year-old Alberto Granado.
 The movie was screened at the Sundance Film Festival, the Berlinale, and the Film Festivals in Annecy, Morelia (Mexico), Valladolid, and Belgrade.
 It won as best documentary in the Montreal World Film Festival and was awarded the Nastro d'Argento (the Silver Filmstrip), the critics' prize, in Italy.

-Minà has been a long-standing collaborator with several Italian newspapers, including La Repubblica, L'Unità, Corriere della Sera and Il Manifesto.
-He has also authored many books, including Continente desaparecido (The Disappeared Continent), consisted of a series of interviews with Gabriel García Márquez, Jorge Amado, Eduardo Galeano, Rigoberta Menchú, mons.
-Samuel Ruiz, Frei Botto, Pombo and Urbano, friends of the late Che Guevara from Bolivia.
+Minà had been a long-standing collaborator with several Italian newspapers, including La Repubblica, L'Unità, Corriere della Sera and Il Manifesto.
+He has also authored many books, including Continente desaparecido (The Disappeared Continent), which consisted of a series of interviews with Gabriel García Márquez, Jorge Amado, Eduardo Galeano, Rigoberta Menchú, mons.
+Samuel Ruiz, Frei Betto, Pombo and Urbano, friends of the late Che Guevara from Bolivia.
 This book later became the title of a series of non-fictional accounts on Latin America published by Sperling & Kupfer.
 In 2003 Minà wrote Un mondo migliore è possibile (A Better World Is Possible), an account of the ideas from the World Social Forum in Porto Alegre, Brazil, that was subsequently translated into Spanish, Portuguese and French.
 In 2005 he published Il continente desaparecido è ricomparso (The Disappeared Continent Has Reappeared), highlighting the new international political landscape as interpreted by Eduardo Galeano, Fernando Solanas, Venezuelan President Hugo Chávez, Brazilian singer-songwriter and Minister of Culture Gilberto Gil, as well as Arundhati Roy, Tarik Ali, Luis Sepúlveda, Paco Taibo II and theologians Leonardo Boff and François Houtart.